Will I Need a Future Breast Augmentation After Having One?

 If you suspect this has happened, have your surgeon examine you.
 A mammogram or MRI may be needed to confirm the leak.
 While there’s no evidence that silicone can hurt you, it’s crucial to have revision surgery as soon as possible.

-It’s important to remember that implants rarely rupture or leak, but it’s appropriate to be aware of the possibility.
+It’s important to remember that saline or silicone implants rarely rupture or leak, but it’s appropriate to be aware of the possibility.

 Breast Implants And Aging

 Over time, breasts can droop and change in size because of hormone fluctuations.
-Women who got their implants before they had children may notice that being pregnant and breastfeeding alter the appearance of the implants.
+Women who got their breast implants before they had children may notice that being pregnant and breastfeeding alter the appearance of the breast implants and need to be replaced.

 Also, some patients return to their surgeon after having children because they want to restore their breasts to how they looked when they had their original implants.